 Dr Valeria Graziano

-Within this context, current research projects include:
+Within this context, some recent research projects include:

-As a practitioner, Valeria has developed projects at the intersection of artistic practice and participatory action research with international institutions such as Impulse Theatre Festival; Vanabbemuseum; Arteleku; Kampnagel; La Bellone; Wyspa Institute of Art; Intermediae Matadero; In-Presentable and Steirischer Herbst, among others.
-She has lectured widely at universities and cultural institutions across Europe, including presentations at Goldsmtihs College; Royal Dance Academy Stockholm; Insitute for Network Cultures; MACBA; Aalto University; Manifesta 7; CCA Tallin; NABA Milan and documenta 14, and she has carried out commissioned research for Arts Collaborative Network, Serpentine Gallery and Bristol Visual Arts Consortium.
+As a practitioner, I have developed projects and participatory action research activties with international institutions such as: Impulse Theatre Festival (DE); Vanabbemuseum (NL); Arteleku (ES); Kampnagel (DE); La Bellone (BG); Wyspa Institute of Art (PL); Intermediae Matadero (ES); In-Presentable (ES) and Steirischer Herbst (AT), among others.
+I have lectured widely at universities and cultural institutions across Europe, including presentations at Goldsmtihs College; Royal Dance Academy Stockholm; Insitute for Network Cultures; MACBA; Aalto University; Manifesta 7; CCA Tallin; NABA Milan and documenta 14, and I have carried out commissioned research for Arts Collaborative Network, Serpentine Gallery and Bristol Visual Arts Consortium.